syncfusion-content/wpf-docs/wpf/DataGrid/Overview.md

 <td>The number of columns is freeze from right.</td>
 </tr>
 </table>
-You can see the list of rich set of features in SfDataGrid over GridDataControl as follows:
+You can see the list of rich set of features in `SfDataGrid` over `GridDataControl` as follows:

-Rich set of features in SfDataGrid over GridDataControl.
+Rich set of features in `SfDataGrid` over `GridDataControl`.

 <table>
 <tr>